 As Western Art Music is known to its friends…

 It’s a formulation that seeks to get away from the narrower “classical music” and to avoid privileging it (for The listening service on some of the issues, click here).
 Of course Western cultures, of any kind, shouldn’t be a benchmark for discussing other societies; on the contrary, it’s fruitful to integrate them into a “Martian” view of world cultures (see e.g. Musicking, Nettl, and Viola jokes and maestro-baiting).

 At the same time, I find it a red herring to seek to valorize “classical” elements of other world societies (for China, see here).
 We won’t lift our blinkers merely by offering a few respectable genres membership of our elite club.
 Neither Western nor any other type of Art Music is any criterion for “excellence”.

 Anyway, WAM is a regular topic under MY BLOG, with its own category in the sidebar—along with world music and ritual.
 Under the tags, as well as conducting, pop, punk, and so on, you can find various composers, including roundups for Bach, Mozart, and Mahler; note also Ravel and Messaien.

-Another fun acronym is HIP: “historically informed performance”, relevant to several posts on early music, including Bach—and Daoist ritual, and Taruskin.
+Another fun acronym is HIP: “Historically Informed Performance”, relevant to several posts on early music, including Bach—and Daoist ritual, Taruskin, and Butt.
 For China, posts such as those on qin (NB John Thompson’s thoughts here) and Recreation are apposite.